-Amun Ra: Creator and Sun God in Ancient Egypt
+Amun-Ra: Supreme Creator and Sun God of Ancient Egypt

 Travelers who stood before the great temples of Karnak often spoke of a silence heavier than stone, a stillness broken only by the wind weaving through towering columns.
 To the Egyptians of Thebes, that unseen wind carried the presence of Amun, the hidden one, while the blazing sun above announced Ra, the giver of life.
 Over centuries the two became inseparable in thought and worship, forming the figure of Amun-Ra — a god both veiled and revealed.